Vitamin B4 (Choline)

-- Crucial component of the neurotransmitter acetylcholine, which is necessary for muscle movement and brain function.
+- A crucial component of the neurotransmitter acetylcholine, which is necessary for muscle movement and brain function.

-- Crucial component of phosphatidlycholine which is necessary for cell membrane integrity.
+- A major component of phosphatidylcholine which is necessary for cell membrane integrity.

-- Crucial component of sphingomylelin which is found in myelin sheaths (a type of insulating material) that protects and is essential for the proper functioning of the nervous system.
+- A critical component of sphingomyelin which is found in myelin sheaths (a type of insulating material) that protects and is essential for the proper functioning of the nervous system.

 - Regulates liver function and minimizes excessive fat deposits.